-In the absence of muscle entrapment, waiting 4 to 6 months after orbital trauma is advised because strabismus may resolve on its own unless substantial fat and orbital pulley entrapment suggests benefit in earlier repair.
-194 Conservative treatment such as occlusion, filters, Fresnel prisms, and prism glasses may provide temporary or permanent relief of diplopia.
+Waiting 4 to 6 months after orbital trauma is advised because strabismus may resolve on its own unless there is substantial fat and orbital pulley entrapment for which earlier repair is beneficial.224 Conservative treatment such as occlusion, filters, Fresnel prisms, botulinum toxin injection, and prism glasses may provide temporary or permanent relief of diplopia.

-For patients who do not meet the criteria for early surgical intervention, waiting 4 to 6 months after the injury is advised to ensure stability of the misalignment prior to repair.
-171 The goals of surgical intervention should be clearly discussed with the patient and are often to eliminate diplopia in the primary position and downgaze and to enlarge the field of binocular single vision.
-More than one operation and supplementation with prism glasses may be required.
-Every situation is unique, and more than one method of repair is possible.
-195 Preoperative forced generation and preoperative and intraoperative forced duction testing is very important.
+For patients who do not meet the criteria for early surgical intervention, waiting 4 to 6 months after the injury is advised to ensure stability of the misalignment prior to repair.201 The goals of surgical intervention should be discussed with the patient.
+Those goals are to eliminate diplopia in the primary position and downgaze and to enlarge the field of binocular single vision.
+More than one strabismus surgery and long-term use of prism glasses may be required.
+Every situation is unique, and more than one method of surgical repair is possible.225 Preoperative forced generation testing and preoperative and intraoperative forced duction testing are very important.

-Fat entrapment can prove nearly as challenging as extraocular muscle entrapment, resulting in fibrotic and adhesion syndromes not readily relieved with dissection around the involved muscle.
-192 Adhesions and entrapment may extend well into the deeper orbit, out of reach of the strabismus surgeon.
-Adhesion of extraocular muscles, particularly to porous implants, can be equally problematic at times, ^{196,197} as can iatrogenic disinsertion of the inferior oblique at its origin, which may be required to place an implant along the nasal wall of the orbit.
-198
+Orbital fat entrapment can prove nearly as challenging as extraocular muscle entrapment, resulting in fibrotic and adhesion syndromes not readily relieved with dissection around the involved muscle.222 Adhesions and entrapment may extend well into the deeper orbit, out of reach of the strabismus surgeon.
+Adhesion of extraocular muscles, particularly to porous implants, can be equally problematic at times,^{226, 227} as can iatrogenic disinsertion of the inferior oblique at its origin, which may be required to place an implant along the nasal wall of the orbit.228

-Some general principles include an attempt to recover "lost" muscles whenever possible.
-199 If recovery of a muscle proves impossible or if a muscle is determined to be severely paretic, a transposition procedure may be indicated.
-Matching restriction with the use of posterior fixation sutures or Scott procedures (recess/resect)200 on the unaffected eye are established methods of expanding the field of single binocular vision.
+Some general principles include an attempt to recover "lost" muscles whenever possible.229 If recovery of a muscle proves impossible or if a muscle is determined to be severely paretic, a transposition procedure may be indicated.
+Matching restriction with the use of posterior fixation sutures or Scott procedures (recess/resect)230 on the unaffected eye are established methods of expanding the field of single binocular vision.
 Adjustable sutures are often helpful in these cases.

-Because the etiology of the strabismus may be multifactorial and the misalignment incomitant, complete elimination of diplopia is often difficult, if not impossible.
+Because the etiology of the strabismus may be multifactorial and the misalignment incomitant, complete elimination of diplopia is difficult, if not impossible in most cases.

-A multidisciplinary approach may be required and it may be applied in different settings-an emergency department or inpatient or outpatient facilities.
-Diagnosis and management of strabismus caused by ocular trauma requires the training and clinical judgment of an experienced ophthalmologist.
+A multidisciplinary approach may be required and it is applied in different settings-an emergency department or inpatient or outpatient facilities.
+Diagnosis and management of strabismus caused by ocular trauma require the training and clinical judgment of an experienced ophthalmologist.
 Working under the supervision of an ophthalmologist, orthoptists can be an asset in the examination, diagnosis, and nonsurgical management.

-Consultation or comanagement with comprehensive ophthalmology, oculoplastics, neuro-ophthalmology as well as plastics, otolaryngology, emergency department, and neurosurgery may prove necessary, depending on the circumstances of the injury and the timing of the strabismus evaluation.
+Consultation or co-management with comprehensive ophthalmology, oculoplastics, neuro-ophthalmology as well as plastics, otolaryngology, emergency department, and neurosurgery may prove necessary, depending on the circumstances of the injury and the timing of the strabismus evaluation.

-SECTION IIg.
+SECTION IIG.
 STRABISMUS ASSOCIATED WITH OTHER OPHTHALMIC SURGERY